Mission in Asia

 St. Theresa Opportunity Center

-St. Theresa Opportunity Center, located in Yuching, provides physical therapy and education for mentally and physically challenged children from ages 3 to 19.
-Festivities at the celebration of the center’s 10th anniversary in 1998 were held in a newly constructed combination playground and garden called the “Garden of Innocence and Peace.”
+Originally founded in 1988 by Sister Joan McCarthy, the St. Theresa Opportunity Center provides physical therapy and education for mentally and physically challenged children from ages 3 to 19.
+Facilities include a combination playground and garden called the “Garden of Innocence and Peace.”

 St. Camillus de Lellis Center for the Mentally Challenged